wang-xinyu/tensorrtx/yolov5/README.md

 // install python-tensorrt, pycuda, etc.
 // ensure the yolov5s.engine and libmyplugins.so have been built
 python yolov5_trt.py

-// Another version of python script, which is using CUDA Python instead of pycuda. python yolov5_trt_cuda_python.py
 ```

 # INT8 Quantization